Peter Bach

-Peter B. Bach is a physician and writer at Memorial Sloan-Kettering Cancer Center where he is Director of the Center for Health Policy and Outcomes.
+Peter B. Bach is a physician and writer in Cambridge, MA.
+He is the chief medical officer of DELFI Diagnostics and was previously an attending physician and researcher at Memorial Sloan-Kettering Cancer Center where he was the Director of the Center for Health Policy and Outcomes.
 His research focuses on healthcare policy, particularly as it relates to Medicare, racial disparities in cancer care quality, and lung cancer.
-Along with his scientific writings he is a frequent contributor to The New York Times and other newspapers.
+Along with his scientific writings, he is a frequent contributor to The New York Times and other newspapers.